Risk Management Policy

 - It is recommended that events which include alcohol not be held on two consecutive days.

-- The following apply to recruitment events/events with candidates/chapter/colony membership events:
+- The following apply to recruitment events/events with candidates/chapter/prospective chapter membership events:

-- All recruitment activities and contacts associated with any chapter or colony, either formal or informal, will be alcohol-free.
-Recruitment activities associated with any chapter or colony may not be held at or in conjunction with a tavern or alcohol distributor as defined in this policy.
+- All recruitment activities and contacts associated with any chapter or prospective chapter, either formal or informal, will be alcohol-free.
+Recruitment activities associated with any chapter or prospective chapter may not be held at or in conjunction with a tavern or alcohol distributor as defined in this policy.

-- No alcohol shall be present at any candidate program, activity, or ritual of the chapter or colony.
+- No alcohol shall be present at any candidate program, activity, or ritual of the chapter or prospective chapters.
 This includes, but is not limited to activities associated with bid night, big sister – little sister events or activities, “family” events or activities and initiation.

 - There shall be no alcohol permitted at any event specifically planned for candidates.